 Myth: All communications should wait till the deal is doneObviously, there can’t be any external communication until the ‘big reveal’, the announcement that the merger is going to take place.
 But the announcement doesn’t come from nowhere.
 The best announcements are heavily shaped by a detailed assessment of the benefits merger can bring, and how the combined business will operate post-close.

 Myth: Staying quiet will protect external relationshipsKeeping customers, suppliers and other business partners in the dark post-close means they might hear about plans first through the rumour mill, or worse still make assumptions that may be incorrect.
 This is hardly the best footing on which to start a new chapter of business.
 Understanding existing legal and contractual relationships with key customers and suppliers will allow a planned approach to who should be told what (and when), how to address key concerns they may have, and how to use the deal to build a stronger relationship just at the moment when they may be considering opportunities to go elsewhere.
 Careful communications planning will help bring your most valued stakeholders along for the ride.

 A mishandled strategy or simple lack of contact could have them fearing the worst and running for your competitors.

 Myth: One size fits allHigh-quality communications takes many forms and will morph and shapeshift as the deal progresses.
 Different communications approaches are required for different stakeholders, at different points in the process.
 In M&A it is necessary to deal with two different organisational cultures and often also with multiple geographies.
 Employee expectations on day one within an engineering department in Germany will not be the same as those of a sales team in Brazil six months post-close, and attempting to force-fit a communications plan that treats them all the same is likely to misfire.
 While key messages may be consistent, communications style and methods need to be tailored to meet the needs and expectations of each individual group.
 Getting feedback from groups on the effectiveness of the communications process itself – over and above the content – can help ensure you hit the mark every step of the way.

-If any silences occur at all, they should be planned rather than simply occurring through inactivity, leaving a vacuum to be filled by rumours and speculation.
+Regular, consistent communication is vital to the long-term success of any deal.
+It is central to building trust and credibility with everyone within and outside your new business.If any silences occur at all, they should be planned rather than simply occurring through inactivity, leaving a vacuum to be filled by rumours and speculation.
 Savvy organisations put communication front and centre of the M&A process rather than allowing it to become side-lined or hidden behind myth.
 Carlos Keener, founding partner of BTD Consulting.

 Share this story